young-gang-of-4/gh-pages-swagger-ui-loyality/README.md

 # gh-pages-swagger-ui-experiment

-This is an experiment of hosting the Swagger-UI as GH pages, so it can be used to display Swagger documentation for APIs for a repository containing the OpenAPI/Swagger definition.
+This is an experiment of hosting the Swagger-UI as GH pages, so it can be used to display Swagger documentation for APIs for a repository containing the OpenAPI/Swagger definition iself.

 The repository is structured as follows: